alphabreacher/srt/blog.md

 1. In this blog, are the [people](https://srterm.github.io/srt/people.html) (there might be Youtube Channels if websites & twitter handle's aren't available on web at the time I'm curating this) who are awesome.

 2. [Advice](https://srterm.github.io/srt/advice.html) from my side; It will only be completed if I get any wiser.
+BTW the [Quotes](./) below should work like adive too.

 3. This blog contains [books ,articles & blogs ](https://srterm.github.io/srt/bookshelf.html) by other writers and companies.